Fire extent and severity maps

 Fire is a natural ecological process in the Australian landscape, with many vegetation communities adapted to fire.

-• classify and model fires
+• classify and map fires

 • understand relationships between fuels and fire behaviour